 - During droughts, they sent food packages to nearby primary schools

-- Arrested 12 poachers & gave them the opportunity to become a beekeeper
+- Arrested 12 poachers & allowed them to become a beekeeper

 Keen on more East Africa travel inspo?
 Check out these posts!

-Are you looking for a longer Kenya itinerary?
-Head to my 10-Day Kenya itinerary and the 30 gems you’ll love!
+Need a longer Kenya itinerary?
+Here’s my 10-Day Kenya itinerary

 Been to Zanzibar?
 Find out about the best activities & things to do in Zanzibar, Tanzania.